 The mission of the Accreditation Committee is to recommend to the Executive Committee policies, programs, and actions pertaining to regulatory matters, practices, and codes with both national and international implications.
-This involves procedures related to all activities of the other Standing Committees.
+This involves procedures related to all activities of the Standing Committees.
 In its vigilance to avoid duplication of efforts, WBMT members agreed in 2009 that AHCTA would fulfil the role of the WBMT Accreditation Committee.
+In 2024, without formal agreement for the alliance, it was agreed by the WBMT members to terminate the designation of AHCTA and refer to it simply as the Accreditation Committee.

-- Joseph Schwartz (Member Society, ASFA) Second term ended on July 1, 2023 - Amal Alseraihy (Member Society, EMBMT) - Yoshiko Atsuta (Member Society, APBMT) Started on July 1, 2023
+- Amal Alseraily (Member Society, EMBMT) - Yoshiko Atsuta (Member Society, APBMT) Started on July 1, 2023